BitNet/VHDLLab/README.md

 # VHDLRepo

-This repository aims to ccollect the VHDL code i've been writin during my Logic Network course.
+This repository aims to collect the VHDL code i've been writing during my Logic Circuit course.

 > VhdlLab contains the code made during the labs at university.